Gengo250/CrowAuthSessions-MariaDB/README.md

   INDEX idx_sessions_expires (expires_at)
 );

-CREATE USER IF NOT EXISTS 'crow'@'localhost' IDENTIFIED BY 'aeronave202655';
+CREATE USER IF NOT EXISTS 'crow'@'localhost' IDENTIFIED BY 'suasenha';
-CREATE USER IF NOT EXISTS 'crow'@'127.0.0.1' IDENTIFIED BY 'aeronave202655';
+CREATE USER IF NOT EXISTS 'crow'@'127.0.0.1' IDENTIFIED BY 'suasenha';
 GRANT ALL PRIVILEGES ON crow_app.* TO 'crow'@'localhost';
 GRANT ALL PRIVILEGES ON crow_app.* TO 'crow'@'127.0.0.1';
 FLUSH PRIVILEGES;